Return on Investment, Part 2 | MAGIC: THE GATHERING

 Populate was definitely a thorn in design and development's side because it requires crafting a careful environment for it to thrive.
 We didn't want to do that with too many guilds, but everyone liked populate enough that we decided it would be okay for one guild.

 Before I move on to the next guild I would like to show off my preview card for today, because it happens to be a Selesnya card.
-In fact, I am going to show off the guild leader of Selesnya—Trostani, Selesnya's Voice.
+In fact, I am going to show off the guild leader of Selesnya—

 Because populate was influenced by proliferate, I was eager to see if we could create cards with repeatable populate.
 The problem was that getting a creature is a much bigger deal than getting an extra counter (well, most of the time at least).
 In the end, we managed to find room on one high-profile card—the guild leader of Selesnya.